Transient hepatic attenuation differences

-Transient hepatic attenuation differences or THAD lesions refer to areas of parenchymal enhancement visible during the hepatic artery phase on helical CT.
+Transient hepatic attenuation differences (THAD) lesions refer to areas of parenchymal enhancement visible during the hepatic artery phase on helical CT.
 They are thought to be a physiological phenomenon caused by the dual hepatic blood supply.
 Occasionally they may be associated with hepatic tumours such as a hepatocellular carcinoma 2.

 Four pathogenic mechanisms have been described: